dwave-examples/nurse-scheduling/README.rst

 These three types of constraints combine to ensure sufficient nurses on duty at all times, without overworking any particular nurse.

-IKH took these general constraints and formulated them as a QUBO.
+INH took these general constraints and formulated them as a QUBO.
 Their form of the constraints, discussed below, tries to achieve reasonable results for nurse scheduling, without implementing all the detail required in the three general constraints.

-IKH's three types of constraints are:
+INH's three types of constraints are:

 The "hard shift" constraint requires that at least one nurse is assigned for each working day.